 Just like the Halo, the Summer Infant SwaddleMe also comes with a Velcro design.
 But the one thing most mothers love about these swaddles is their design.
 If you are looking for colorful designs, go for the Summer Infant SwaddleMe.
 The set features one plain and one baby-friendly patterned swaddle blanket.
-These blankets come in two sizes: small/medium and large.
 If you want a secure swaddle that is easy to use and looks cute, this is your best bet!
 This product testing video from a reviewer will tell you more about the features of this Velcro swaddle blanket.